ThomasCarstens/BotDrivestoWaypoint/README.md

 ### Project security
 :ballot_box_with_check: Upload project from ThomasCarstens PC

-:black_square_button: Github files are setup for any virtualenv.
+:black_square_button: Github files are setup for any machine that runs Ubuntu 18.04.

 ### Project demo
 :ballot_box_with_check: Can be demoed in 5min from ThomasCarstens PC but...